 The Spanish Waters and Jan Thiel offer numerous activities.
 Below is a selection of the possibilities.
 La Maya Beach can inform you about all the options and make reservations for you.
-Please contact us or ask at our reception desk.

 Klein Curacao is a small uninhabited island south-east of Curacao.
 The beach here is pearl white and the sea an overwhelming shade of blue.
 Here you can enjoy great snorkeling, swimming, diving, sunbathing and even walks on the island.
 Various organizations arrange day trips to Klein Curacao.